This is just a base-level introduction to financial management for artists breaching 3 subjects:

 E-Commerce & Taxes

-Now, if more than $600 dollars of that income is coming from your online store, you're going to be sent a tax form from a site like Big Cartel, Squarespace, or Shopify.
+Now, if more than $600 dollars of that income is coming from your online store, you're going to be sent a tax form from a site like Venmo, PayPal, Big Cartel, Squarespace, or Shopify.
+To access these forms, you log into your account and somewhere in the account settings, you should be able to easily find a tab that takes you to documents and tax documents according to year.
 While they calculate sales tax on your purchases, sales tax is something you also have to file.
 This is where we're creating a difference between running a business vs. being an independent contractor.

-Because I want to avoid more headaches, I avoid this world all together.
+Because I want to avoid more headaches, I avoid this world altogether.
 But, websites like Shopify do have very informative articles that can help you.
-Usually website platforms like these will automatically calculate sales tax for you, so that's easy.
-Other platforms like netsuite even provide a Comprehensive List of E-Commerce Sales Tax Laws by State.
+Usually, website platforms like these will automatically calculate sales tax for you, so that's easy.
+Other platforms like NetSuite even provide a Comprehensive List of E-Commerce Sales Tax Laws by State.

 I would consult these articles to help you along the way if you are relying heavily on e-commerce to make your earnings.
 Since I've only really worked as an independent, without e-commerce, I won't give you advice on this subject, but we will talk about how factoring tax payments into your budget will make paying the IRS way easier.

 Something else to consider, which can help you get a break on your tax payments, is your write-offs for expenses.
-These are "necessary" expenses to help you do business, though they don't have to be absolutely indespencible to be considered as necessary in the eyes of the IRS.
-Definitely click the linked article for a deeper dive on expenses and business write-offs.
+These are "necessary" expenses to help you do business, though they don't have to be absolutely indispensable to be considered necessary in the eyes of the IRS.
+Definitely click the linked article for a deeper dive into expenses and business write-offs.